insurance car insurance

-From visiting the famous lakes to shopping at the Mall of America, there’s plenty to do in Minnesota.
+From visiting the famous lakes to shopping at the Mall of America, there's plenty to do in Minnesota.
 And drivers within the North Star State can take advantage of lower-than-average premiums.
-The average cost of car insurance in Minnesota is about $138 less than the national average.
+The average cost of car insurance in Minnesota is $205, compared to the national average of $193.

 Minnesota requires all drivers to have coverage, and because it's a no-fault state, you may need to purchase additional insurance.
 How much your policy will cost depends on several factors, including your location, car make and model, age, and credit history.